stevenjpr/stevenjpr/HumanUserGuide.md

 ### How do you coach people to do their best work and develop their talents?
 * *Tell us how you like to help others.*

+My approach to coaching is leading by example.
+I'll concretely show a more junior PM how I've approached a similar situation in the past, for example.

 ### What’s the best way to communicate with you?
 * *If you hate emails, tell us.
 If you prefer a quick zoom over a 15 min write up, tell us.*